mondb-dev/x402-wp/INSTALL_READY.md

 This package includes **all dependencies pre-installed**.
 Just upload and activate!

+### ⚠️ IMPORTANT: Dependencies Included

+The `x402-paywall-1.1.0.zip` package includes all required dependencies in the `vendor/` directory.

+**If you're cloning from GitHub:**
+1. Download `vendor-1.1.0.zip` from the releases page
+2. Extract it in the plugin root directory
+3. OR run `composer install --no-dev`

+**If you're downloading the release ZIP:**
+Everything is already included!
+Just install normally.

 ### Method 1: WordPress Admin Upload (Recommended)

 1. Download `x402-paywall-1.1.0.zip` from this release